-Glory Dazed at the Soho
+Glory Dazed at Soho Theatre

 Reading before lights down that Glory Dazed is the first full-scale production from Second Shot makes what follows even more impressive.
 Created through workshops and discussion groups with ex-servicemen in Doncaster Prison and Young Offenders Institute, this gritty and gripping play explores why so many men return from active service, only to end up in the prison system.